Judicial Officers with Leadership Responsibilities, September 2025

 Judicial Officers with Leadership Responsibilities Program

-This focus of this program is on the qualities that a judge, magistrate or tribunal member with leadership responsibilities needs to develop and on their practical application.
+The focus of this program is on the qualities that a judge, magistrate or tribunal member with leadership responsibilities needs to develop and on their practical application.

 The program will encompass experiential judicial learning principles, enhanced by discussion and exchange of experiences between participants.